pygame/pygame/docs/reST/ref/freetype.rst

       | :sl:`Font antialiasing mode`
       | :sg:`antialiased -> bool`

       Gets or sets the font's antialiasing mode.
-This defaults to True on all fonts, which will be rendered by default antialiased.
+This defaults to ``True`` on all fonts, which are rendered with full 8 bit blending.

-      Setting this to true will change all rendering methods to use glyph bitmaps without antialiasing, which supposes a small speed gain and a significant memory gain because of the way glyphs are cached.
+      Setting this to ``False`` will enable monochrome rendering.
+This should provide a small speed gain and reduce cache memory size.

       .. ## Font.antialiased ##